SuperCedric/EDA-on-Spotify-2023-Dataset/README.md

     - Scipy

 <a name="author"></a>
-## AUTHOR
+## AUTHOR📌
   - Cedric Kurt Taguba - [@SuperCedric](https://github.com/SuperCedric)

 <a name ="ref"></a>
-## REFERENCES
+## REFERENCES📌
 1. https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023

-This repository is solely for academic purposes only
+This repository is solely for academic purposes only.

 <p align="right">(<a href="#top">[🔼GO TO TOP]</a>)</p>